aStarProgrammer/ipsc_vsc/README.md

-# ipsc
+# ipsc_vsc
-IPSC(Inter Planet Site Creator) is a tool to create static html site with index pages from md,html and hyperlink
+IPSC_VSC(Inter Planet Site Creator) is a tool to create static html site with index pages from md,html and hyperlink

 ## Background